 Closed Caption data can be decoded and keyed over the picture.
 The Closed Caption display is provided as a means to verify that captions are present and can be decoded.
+There is a limit of one Closed Caption display at a time.
 The display provides a limited character and feature set.
 The 708 caption service is defined by EIA-708-B Digital Television Closed Captioning standard for High Definition video.
 All other caption services are defined by EIA/CEA-608-B NTSC Line 21 Data Services standard.
 The Closed Caption services are:

-• CC1 - Primary synchronous caption service (608 or 708)

-- CC2 Special non-synchronous use captions (608) - CC3 Secondary synchronous caption service (608 or 708) - CC4 Special non-synchronous use captions (608) - 708 Digital television caption service (HD only) - T1 First text service - T2 Second text service - T3 Third text service - T4 Fourth text service - TT Teletext is displayed over the picture when the PAL or 625/50 format with Teletext data embedded in the vertical blanking interval is utilized, as shown in the sample illustration Figure 3-46.
-When enabled, the TVM monitors for teletext. - OP-47 Teletext is extracted from SD/HD VANC data.
-OP-47 page numbers are selected using the Teletext Page menu. - XDS Extended data services.
+- CC1 Primary synchronous caption service (608 or 708) - CC2 Special non-synchronous use captions (608) - CC3 Secondary synchronous caption service (608 or 708) - CC4 Special non-synchronous use captions (608) - 708 Digital television caption service (HD only) - T1 First text service - T2 Second text service - T3 Third text service - T4 Fourth text service - TT Teletext is displayed over the picture when the PAL or 625/50 format with Teletext data embedded in the vertical blanking interval is utilized, as shown in the sample illustration Figure 3-51.
+Teletext page numbers are selected using the Teletext Page menu.

+OP-47 - Teletext is extracted from SD/HD VANC data.
+OP-47 page numbers are selected using the Teletext Page menu.

+XDS - Extended data services.